martinmoene/string-lite/README.md

 #### Tweak header

-If the compiler supports [`__has_include()`](https://en.cppreference.com/w/cpp/preprocessor/include), *string bare* supports the [tweak header](https://vector-of-bool.github.io/2020/10/04/lib-configuration.html) mechanism.
+If the compiler supports [`__has_include()`](https://en.cppreference.com/w/cpp/preprocessor/include), *string lite* supports the [tweak header](https://vector-of-bool.github.io/2020/10/04/lib-configuration.html) mechanism.
 Provide your *tweak header* as `nonstd/string.tweak.hpp` in a folder in the include-search-path.
 In the tweak header, provide definitions as documented below, like `#define string_CPLUSPLUS 201103L`.

 #### Provided character types